Masud99Rana/E-commerce-Restful-API-with-Laravel/readme.md

 [![Gmail][gmail-shield]][gmail-url]

 ## About The Project
-JSON Web Tokens are an open, industry standard RFC 7519 method for representing claims securely between two parties.
-JWT.IO allows to decode, verify and generate JWT.
-In this project, I have practiced JWT authentication in Lumen.
+RESTful API with Laravel will make the client to server communication easier with HTTP requests.
+In this project, I have practiced how to develop a real-world, RESTful API with Laravel for a simple Ecommerce System with Passport.js authenticaion. ( Mainly, I have practiced here Stateless Authentication with Passport)

 ### Built With
 The major technologies that i have used to build this project.
 Here are:
+* Laravel
-* Lumen
+* Passport.js

 ### Features

-* Full feature of JWT implemented
+* Fundamental feature of a Ecommerce System
-* Stateless Authentication
+* Stateless authenticaion

 **And so much more !!!
 Explore them by following "[Getting Started](#getting-started)" section.**